Beijing-corn87/plaptop/README.md

 For us we tested this with the hp 15d-u4016TX.

-Btw this is an unfinished project because my friend blew up the mainboard accidentally
+Btw this is an unfinished project because my friend blew up the mainboard accidentally I think like half of the stuff I made does not work...